The Reading Curriculum at Benwick Primary School

 In Key Stage 1 children’s reading books are matched to the sounds they have been learning and additional home reading books are sent home to consolidate prior learning.
 Children are encouraged to read at home on a daily basis and are given a reading diary, in which parents and teachers can comment on their reading of a particular book.

-During year 2 the children may reach a point (when they have a reading age of approximately 6 and a half) when they may start to use Accelerated Reader.
-The children complete an online multiple choice Star Test which provides them with a book level and a target for the half term.
-The children can then choose from a range of fiction books within their level.
-When they have finished reading the book they go back online and undertake a Reading Quiz, based on their comprehension.
-They receive points towards their target if they respond correctly to the majority of the questions.
-The children use Accelerated Reader throughout Key Stage 2.
+During Year 2, when children have a reading age of approximately 6 and a half, they start to use Accelerated Reader.
+The children complete an online multiple choice Star Test, which provides them with a book level and a target for the term.
+When they have finished reading their book, they undertake a reading quiz based on their comprehension of the text.
+Accelerated Reader is used throughout Key Stage 2.

-In addition all year groups are tested in reading comprehension at the end of each term using the PIRA reading test from Rising Stars.
-This provided staff with areas for development, standardised scores and a reading age for each child.
+At the end of each term, children are tested on their reading skills using the PIRA reading test from Rising Stars.
+This provides staff with standardised scores, a reading age for each child and provides individual areas for development.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.